josegaspar999/data_access/README.md

 # data_access

-Managing datasets involving sequences of images, 2.9.2021 J. Gaspar
+Manage datasets based on sequences of images,
+2.9.2021 J. Gaspar

 Folder mcode has Matlab functions that help: